nadbrunn3/findLlamas/README.md

 - Scheduling: there is no built-in scheduler.
 Run the loader manually or via an external cron job; each run processes one day and will overwrite that day's file on subsequent runs.
 - `ADMIN_TOKEN` (optional): protects admin endpoints.
 If set, the import button and other admin actions send this token in an `x-admin-token` header.
 - `LOCAL_MEDIA_DIR` (optional): absolute path to a folder of synced media.
 When set, imported photos point to `/media/` URLs instead of proxying through Immich.
 Missing thumbnails are generated on demand into a `thumbs/` subfolder using [`sharp`](https://sharp.pixelplumbing.com/).
+- `FETCH_TIMEOUT` (optional): milliseconds to wait for responses from external services like Immich.
+Defaults to `15000`.

 Minimal `.env` example: